aasish27/Money-converter-using-javascript/README.md

 # Currency Converter

-A simple currency converter built using HTML, CSS, and JavaScript for my JS class project.
+A simple currency converter built using HTML, CSS, and JavaScript.

 ## Files